gumyr/build123d/docs/introductory_examples.rst

 * **Builder mode**

-    BuildSketch faces can be transformed with a 2D :class:`~operations_generic.offset`.
+    BuildSketch faces can be transformed with a 2D :meth:`~operations_generic.offset`.

     .. literalinclude:: general_examples.py
         :start-after: [Ex.
 25]